JDecunha/SuperTrack/src/Simulation_method/VoxelConstrainedSphereMethod/VoxelConstrainedSphereMethod.md

   - *Migrate to std::async*.
 This topic would be a modification to SuperTrackManager as a whole.
 This would be preferred because debugging the code with GDB would be simplified.
 I also believe the overhead of std::async is much reduced compared to the current use of fork as well.
   - *Implement clear distinction between main thread, and sub-process parts of the method*.
 Currently many things are done on each sub-process that the VoxelConstrainedSphere method is produced on (i.e. the macro file is read in nThreads number of times).
 This class should be re-structured such that it can be created on the main thread, and some of its values are copied over to the new process.
 This would be more efficient.
   - *Figure out a method to increase the persistency of the GPU histogram*.
 Currently the GPU histogram is accumulated after every oversample.
 Surely we could do that accumulation less often to improve performance somehow right?
+  - *Allow single precision floating point operations.* This would just be implemented by templating a bunch of the kernels, but also the track would have to be read in as float as well.

 ## Notes on the CUDA Kernel Algorithms